For the Love of the Husband

 The non calculating wife trick: If you ask a married man what he hate most in life I am sure the answer would be “ I have done so much for you” statement.
 Making him count his blessing every day, forcing him to realize that marrying you was better that winning gold is so unnecessary.
 If you have to force someone to appreciate you then it is not worth it.
 Getting married was a conscious decision let it not be seen as a favour to mankind.

 The family no.1 trick: The ‘whose family is better’ debate is a never ending one.
 Is there even an answer to it?
 Praising your family and criticizing his will not make a pleasant discussion.
-Now I now most of you will jump too ‘he does it too’ argument.
-Please refer to the tit for tat trick for a solution.
 The best family is the one you will make together.